Inspecting and Editing Knowledge Representations in Language Models

 Finally, to prevent the degenerate solution in which the language model always (and only) predicts $\targetmed$, we penalize the language model for changing its distributions on all tokens between the entity mention and the time at which it predicts $\targetmed$:

 Unlike the distribution over tokens at the end of the prompt, which should change dramatically under the intervention, the distribution over these intermediate tokens should not change significantly. $\losskl$ penalizes such changes.
+Thus, the complete objective function is: